Tennessee

 No universal opt-out mandate.
 Unlike Colorado and Connecticut, TIPA does not require controllers to recognize browser-based privacy signals like Global Privacy Control.

 Narrow sale definition.
-TIPA only covers the exchange of personal information for monetary consideration, excluding non-monetary data sharing arrangements that some states capture.
+TIPA covers only monetary exchanges for personal information, excluding non-monetary data sharing arrangements that some states capture.

 More Tennessee Laws